$\mathcal{N}=1$ Super Topological Recursion: Proofs

 We introduce the bosonic and fermionic loop insertion operators as

 Then, correlation functions $W_{g,n|2m}$ are defined by

 Note that the power of $N$ is inserted so that $W_{g,n|m}(J|K)$ are independent of $N$.
-Also, the ordering of the fermionic loop insertion operators is important as sign may appear if it is chosen differently.
+Also, the ordering of the fermionic loop insertion operators is important as sign may appear if the order is chosen differently.
 In particular, our definition is different from that in \cite{BO,O} to match with the abstract super loop equations.

 Their super loop equations are derived from the following series